Zalando sets IPO range, valuing it at up to 5.6 billion euros

 "Going forward, we intend to focus on profitable growth.
 We aim to sustain growth at above-market rates", the company said.

 It said it plans to achieve these goals by taking market share, increasing its active base of buyers and capturing a larger chunk of its customers' fashion spending.
-It cited as rivals Amazon.com, online fashion specialists ASOS, Boohoo and Yoox, and retail apparel chains such as H&M, Zara and Uniqlo.
+It cited as rivals Amazon.com, online fashion specialists ASOS, Bohoo and Yoox, and retail apparel chains such as H&M, Zara and Uniglo.

 At a news conference last month, a Zalando board member said the company could eventually expand to more markets in Eastern Europe from its core markets in Central and Western Europe.